Fahlo Partners: Sea Turtle Conservancy

 Originally known as the Caribbean Conservation Corporation, the Sea Turtle Conservancy (STC) is the oldest sea turtle conservation organization in the world.
 The group works on a range of issues that involve sea turtle rescue and research.

 Joshua B Powers and American herpetologist Dr Archie Carr founded the organization in 1959.
 Dr Carr served as the organization’s first scientific director from 1959 until his death in 1987.
 The STC started its work in Costa Rica and has since expanded operations to sea turtle habitats around the world.
 The Sea Turtle Conservancy is currently headquartered in Gainesville, Florida.

-In 2019, Wildlife Collections formed a partnership with the Sea Turtle Conservancy.
+In 2019, Fahlo formed a partnership with the Sea Turtle Conservancy.
 Under this partnership, each purchase from our sea turtle collection supports their mission.
 Read on to learn more about the important work of this sea turtle charity.

 Habitat loss is one of the leading threats to sea turtle populations.
 This is especially true as it concerns the beaches they need for nesting.
 As human development and activity increases in coastal regions, sea turtles have less space to nest and the eggs and hatchlings face increasing threats to their safety.
 As a part of their efforts to save the sea turtles, the STC works on initiatives to preserve these important sea turtle habitats.